berryhill/echo-user-boiler/README.md

 ```

 #### DELETE/user/:id
-Deletes a User with the Restful Parameter ':id'
+Deletes a User with the Restful Parameter
 + id {string}